 Student Drive to KACC, carrying NO passengers in their vehicle either to or from KACC.
 No illegal or unauthorized items may be in the auto when on KACC property.
-Park car in student parking section (north lot, or near Auto Shop if work being complete).
-Walk to front of school and enter KACC with other students.
+When arriving to KACC, utilize the South Entrance and follow traffic flow through staff parking lot to access student parking area in back of building.
+All Students will park in the back of the building in the new parking lot.
+Exception: Cosmetology Adult Students will park in the north- side lot.
+No Students will park in the front staff parking lot.
+Students must walk around to the front of building and enter and exit through the front doors only.
+No exceptions will be made.
+Students must wait outside before the bell, so please dress appropriately for the weather.
+If being dropped off, do not utilize bus lane .
+Drop off in staff parking lot only.
 Report to Main Office and submit driving permit (must be signed by home school principal and parent).
 If Auto work is being done: Pay work order charge and any supply/parts costs; obtain receipt and bring receipt to Automotive Technology Instructor.
+All student drivers must leave using the north driveway.
+Do not cut through the bus driveway or through the staff parking lot.
+School busses have priority when leaving.
+Early Dismissal Students will need to plan after school appointments and work schedules accordingly.
+KACC will not be making any priority parking arrangements unless the driver needs to leave KACC before class ends.
+In this event, student will need to be verified by a parent or home school communication stating the student needs to leave early.
 Principal's Following bell for each session, check to see all completed driving Office permits have been turned in to match schedule for that day and time slot.
 Check with Auto Shop or other course instructor for any missing permits